schuhmaj/nasa-breakup-model-cpp/README.md

 - yaml-cpp-0.6.3 (Required for Input, Automatically set-up by CMake)
 - spdlog Version 1.8.5 (Required for output and logging, Automatically set-up by CMake)

+Furthermore, the Breakup simulation does use ``std::execution`` to parallelize the fragment calculation.
+Not every compiler does already implement the C++ 17 feature "Standardization of Parallelism TS".
+To avoid this issue, install:

+      sudo apt install libtbb-dev

 ## Build
 The program is build by using CMake.
 So first make sure that you installed CMake and then follow these steps: